PeerasitPloyaram/STELLA-Backend/README.md

 <br>

 ### Caution
-This backend is using a large amount of CPU and Memory to run the server.
-Please stop other processes or programs.
+- ##### This backend is using a large amount of CPU and Memory to run the server.
+Please stop other processes or programs before run this.
-After First Starting Server first Retrieve Data it must use time to load collection.
+- ##### After the server starts for the first time, retrieving data takes more time to load the collection into memory.

 <br>